Mixifore language

 Mixifore, or Mogofin, is a minor Mande language of Guinea.
-Mixiforé is a branch of Mandingos language spoken and is actually in the Region of Boké.
-It's a part of the group of Western Mandingos (Kassonko, Diakanke, and Mandekos), in which they migrated from Fouta Djalon (Fouta Djalon) under the Fulani's migration.
+Mixiforé is a branch of Mandingos language spoken in the Boké region.
+It is a part of the group of Western Mandingos (Kassonko, Diakanke, and Mandekos), in which they migrated from Fouta Djallon under the Fulani's migration.

 Etymology

-The term Mixiforé is a Sousou language meaning the black people.
-On their arrival, when they saw they're extremely black, they started calling them as Miguiforé meaning the black people.
+The term Mixiforé is a Susu term meaning "the black people".
+Upon the arrival of the Miguiforé, when the Susu saw they were extremely black, they started calling them by this name.

 History

-Miguiforés migrated from the Region of Labé as well as Tougué's Préfecture.
+Miguiforés migrated from the Labé region as well as Tougué's Préfecture.
 Their migration might be in the 19th century due to their involvement in the battle of Kansala.
 And after the Fulani's victory and seeing themselves under the Fulani's domination, they migrated to the coastal areas.
 The remaining are in their former area: Fatako, Botoko, Koin and others.